FusionAuth/fusionauth-site/site/docs/v1/tech/tutorials/integrate-dotnet.md

 ## Troubleshooting

-If you run into an issue with cookies on Chrome or other browsers, you might need to run the ASP.NET application under SSL.
+If you run into an issue with cookies on Safari or other browsers, you might need to run the ASP.NET application under SSL.

 You can follow [this guide](https://learn.microsoft.com/en-us/dotnet/core/additional-tools/self-signed-certificates-guide) to install development SSL certificates for your .NET environment.

 Alternatively, you can run the project using [Visual Studio](https://visualstudio.microsoft.com), which will run the project using SSL.

-If you do this, make sure to update the <span class="field">Authorized Redirect URL</span> to reflect the `https` protocol.
+If you do this, make sure to update the <span>Authorized Redirect URL</span>{:.field} to reflect the `https` protocol.
 Also note that the project will probably run on a different port when using SSL, so you must update that as well.
-To do so, log into the administrative user interface, navigate to <span class="breadcrumb">Applications</span>, then click the <span class="uielement">Edit</span> button on your application and navigate to the <span class="breadcrumb">OAuth</span> tab.
+To do so, log into the administrative user interface, navigate to <span>Applications</span>{:.breadcrumb}, then click the <span>Edit</span>{:.uielement} button on your application and navigate to the <span>OAuth</span>{:.breadcrumb} tab.
 You can have more than one URL.